 Contact your financial institution to notify them of your separation.
 Change any joint accounts to “both to sign” rather than “any to sign”.
 If possible, make it a priority to discuss with your ex-partner how to divide the money and close your joint accounts.
-Make sure these changes also include any loans you may have together to prevent your ex-partner from drawing down on the loan without your consent.
+Make sure these changes also include any loans you may have together.
+Otherwise your ex-partner could draw down on the loan without your consent.

 Any finances that are not easily separated need to be closely monitored.
 It would be prudent to print off statements and keep a close watch on future transactions.

 Finally, remember any supplementary lines of credit that are in both your names.
-Either close the accounts, or impose a limit that you are both happy with until a more permanent agreement can be reached.
+Either close the accounts, or impose a limit that you are both happy with until a more permanent agreement is reached.

 3. Update your insurance